piratefsh/piratefsh.github.io/_posts/2017-02-22-chrome-vs-edge-popstate-firing.markdown

 ![Popstate behavior on Edge 13](/assets/images/engineering/edge13 popstate.png)
 This is a [known bug](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/3740423/) and claimed to have been fixed, I assume in later versions of Edge.

+This is particularly frustrating when you are using `popstate` events as a trigger for things like showing and hiding modals.
+Or if you're using them to trigger a load of sorts.

 I am not sure what the specs of this are, but if we consider each state that a homepage can be in tied to a unique URL, it makes sense to not have to fire a state change when the hash value remains the same.
 Then again, apparently browsers are known to [handle the popstate event differently](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onpopstate#The_popstate_event).

 Popstate specs for the curious who might be up to the task of finding out the correct behavior: [link](https://html.spec.whatwg.org/#the-popstateevent-interface).

-This was giving me a pretty nasty bug (modals that depended on popstate events to fire were not showing) that took awhile to figure out.
+This was giving me a pretty nasty bug that took awhile to figure out.
 So hopefully this helps someone out there.